By Dan Gephart, March 21, 2022

 1. The employee can demonstrate she has COVID-19 via a positive test result or a medical professional.

-2. The employee files a CA-1 within 30 days of the last exposure to COVID-19 at work.
+2. The employee files a CA-1 [PDF] within 30 days of the last exposure to COVID-19 at work.

 Days of COP for isolation for COVID-19 Although OWCP pointed out that the latest CDC recommendations indicate that five days of isolation following a positive test is enough, OWCP will not intervene until the 10-day regulatory timeframe of 20 CFR 10.222 has passed.